backdrop-contrib/nodeaccess/README.txt

 If you grant authenticated users edit permission, you cannot revoke that for any user who is a member of authenticated users.
-For example, if you wanted all users to be able to edit a node except for one user, you cannot do this by granted edit permission to authenticated users, then adding the user to the node without view permissions.
-Drupal doesn't let you do that.
+For example, if you wanted all users to be able to edit a node except for one user, you cannot do this by granting edit permission to authenticated users, then adding the user to the node without view permissions.
+Backdrop doesn't let you do that.